Seneral/MakersVR/README.md

 </p>

 ## Going Forward
-Although having a technically fully functional first prototype, it is not ready for use yet, and there's a lot to improve still: <br>
+Although having a functional second prototype, it is not ready for use yet, and there's a lot to improve still: <br>
-1. Test out real hardware properly and improve accuracy along the way
-2. Finish alternative QPU backend on the <i>Marker Detector</i> for improved performance and accuracy
+1. Develop alternate continuous calibration algorithm in hopes of achieving better accuracy while being easier for the user
+2. Implement camera sync feedback (else fast movements are inaccurate)
 3. Add additional CPU blob detection pass to increase accuracy
-4. Implement camera sync feedback (else fast movements will be inaccurate)
-5. Add support for multiple properly tracked markers (currently simple frame-by-frame detection)
+4. Add support for multiple properly tracked markers (currently simple frame-by-frame detection)
-6. Adapt SteamVR driver (SerialHMD) to general tracker use for FBT
+5. Adapt SteamVR driver (SerialHMD) to general tracker use for FBT
+6. Improve QPU backend on the <i>Marker Detector</i> to improve latency (can be reduced by up to 65% still)
 7. Develop power-management electronics to keep LiPo safe and develop PCB
 8. Develop final marker design(s), create 3D-print base
 9. Create a (3D-printed?) case for the electronics
+10. Add support for a more powerful microcontroller as the MarkerTracker: </br>
+  Support more cameras at once, support chaining with more controllers, do onboard tracking, send of the final tracking data over bluetooth to standalone devices or over SPI port for embedded applications, all without requiring a host PC.

 Along the way, depending on interest, I will expand the documentation on this project. <br>

 ## Rebuilding
 Although the software is not finalized yet, the first prototype can be build in its current state using just a soldering iron and it will stay the same for the forseeable future.
 All of the accuracy and performance improvements are purely software work.
 The required hardware components (with some parameters to adjust to budget) can be found <a href="https://github.com/Seneral/MakersVR/raw/master/Documentation/PreliminaryPartsList.ods">here</a>.
 If there's interest I'll add detailed instructions how to wire everything and tips for creating the calibration marker and tracking marker. <br>
 The software already has all required instructions for compiling in the respective subfolders, especially the testing mode of the <i>Configurator</i> software can be used without hardware.

+### Hardware
+The Controller (MarkerTracker) is just a simple MicroController that doesn't do much right now, the code is only running on an STM32F103 right now though. </br>
+For each camera (MarkerDetector), only a Raspberry Pi Zero (or another model) is required, along with a MIPI camera.
+Currently, all standard camera modules are supported (V1 and V2), as well as all their derivatives, each with different drawbacks.
+Technically any monochromatic camera can be used, assuming a I2C driver implementation, as the RAW 8bit data from them is directly usable without an ISP at all.
+The <a href="https://www.arducam.com/product/arducam-ov2311-mipi-2mp-global-shutter-camera-module-for-raspberry-pi-noir/">Arducam OV2311</a>, with global shutter, monochromatic, 1600x1300 (2MP) at 60fps, no IR filter, and 100°hFoV support, it is a perfect fit, but costs 100$ per module, so I cannot recommend it as a camera to use right now.
+Also it requires custom software as it uses custom drivers, although I am very interested in getting them to work so if there is interest and a way to get them cheaply I will add support.
+There's also the <a href="https://www.arducam.com/product/arducam-ov9281-1mp-global-shutter-noir-mono-mipi-camera-with-130deg-m12-mount-for-raspberry-pi/">Arducam OV9281</a> with 1280×800 (1MP) at 60fps (arducam only expose 1 lane) for 42$ - <a href="https://www.aliexpress.com/item/4001270692620.html">this cheaper model</a> exposes 2 lanes and thus goes up to 144fps at full resolution, for just 32$.
+It might be a decent high-end high-framerate option that also might support hardware sync (supports external trigger, with pretty constant delay of < 1ms, and aliexpress model exposes both as pins on the camera board).

+### Software
+Refer to each subprojects README for detailed instructions on setup.

 ## Sub-Projects
 - Marker Detector: Software of the Raspberry Pi